 CREATE MAPPING my_distributed_map TYPE IMap OPTIONS ('keyFormat'='varchar','valueFormat'='varchar');

 SINK INTO my_distributed_map VALUES ('1', 'John'), ('2', 'Mary'), ('3', 'Jane');

 Now you can query the data you have written:

 SELECT * FROM my_distributed_map;

-Go back to the cluster’s dashboard and select Storage > Maps, and then select my_distributed_map from the list of maps.
-You can see the statistics of your map:
+Go to back the cluster’s dashboard and select Storage > Maps, and then select my_distributed_map from the list of maps.
+You can now see the statistics of your map:

 If you have an Enterprise license or you want to learn about Enterprise features, see Enterprise Licenses.

 To serve Management Center over HTTPS instead of HTTP, see Serve Management Center over HTTPS.

 For the options you can provide when starting Management Center, see System Properties and Environment Variables.